Ecological Management and Research on Little St. Simons Island

 Little St. Simons Island is now keenly focused on the years to come, aggressively engaging in a host of eco-sensitive initiatives aimed at preserving the Island’s primeval setting in perpetuity.
 (Click here to visit our Ecological Management page to learn more).

-It begins the moment guests set foot on Little St. Simons Island where ornamental plants on the grounds of the Lodge compound have been removed and replaced by strictly indigenous varieties.
-And it continues with the three daily meals with some of the vegetables and herbs prepared by the kitchen grown and gathered in the Island’s organic garden.
+It begins the moment guests set foot on Little St. Simons Island where ornamental plants on the grounds of the Lodge compound have been removed and replaced with indigenous varieties.
+And it continues with the three daily meals prepared by the kitchen that include vegetables, fruits and herbs grown in the Island’s organic garden.

 Other examples of the Island’s commitment to sustainable-use ecotourism that limits impact on the Island’s environment include: